-If the build system encounters a target that incorporates ported source code (that is, a build-description file that calls the select_from_ports function), it looks up the respective <port-name>.hash file in the repositories as specified in the build configuration.
+If the build system encounters a target that incorporates ported source code (that is, a build-description file that calls the select\from\ports function), it looks up the respective control = looks in the specified in the build configuration.
 The fingerprint found in the hash file is used to construct the path to the port directory under contrib/.
 If that lookup fails, a meaningful error is printed.
 Any number of versions of the same port can be installed at the same time.
 I.e., when switching Git branches that use different versions of the same port, the build system automatically finds the right port version as expected by the currently active branch.